-2.4.2.
+939 2.4.2.
 System-pointer-bath models

-Je moet met de juiste wapens ten strijde trekken Dutch proverb
+Je moet met de juiste wapens ten strijde trekken27 Dutch proverb

 Refs.
-[178] by Haake and Walls and [179] by Haake and Zukowski study a measurement of a discrete-spectrum variable coupled to a single-particle apparatus (the meter).
-The latter is a harmonic oscillator, and it interacts with a thermal bath, which is modeled via harmonic oscillators.
-The interaction between the tested system and the meter is impulsive (it lasts a short time) and involves the tensor product of the measured observable and the momentum of the meter.
-There are two characteristic times here: on the shorter time, the impulsive interaction correlates the states of the object and of the meter, while on the longer time scale the state of the meter becomes classical under the influence of the thermal bath, and the probability distribution of the meter coordinate is prepared via mixing well-localized probability distributions centered at the eigenvalues of the measured quantity, with the weights satisfying the Born rule [1].
-(This sequence of processes roughly corresponds to the ideas of decoherence theory; see below for more detail.)
-At an even longer time scale the meter will completely thermalize and forget about its interaction with the tested system.
-The authors of [178, 179] also consider a situation where the meter becomes unstable under the influence of the thermal bath, since it now feels an inverted parabolic potential.
-Then the selection of the concrete branch of instability can be driven by the interaction with the object.
-Since the initial state of such an unstable oscillator is not properly metastable, one has to select a special regime where the spontaneous instability decay can be neglected.
+[177] by Haake and Walls and [178] by Haake and Zukowski study a measurement of a discrete-spectrum 942 variable coupled to a single-particle apparatus (the meter).
+The latter is a harmonic oscillator, and it interacts with 943 a thermal bath, which is modeled via harmonic oscillators.
+The interaction between the tested system and the meter 944 is impulsive (it lasts a short time) and involves the tensor product of the measured observable and the momentum 945 of the meter.
+There are two characteristic times here: on the shorter time, the impulsive interaction correlates the 946 states of the object and of the meter, while on the longer time scale the state of the meter becomes classical under the influence of the thermal bath, and the probability distribution of the meter coordinate is prepared via mixing welllocalized probability distributions centered at the eigenvalues of the measured quantity, with the weights satisfying 949 the Born rule [1].
+(This sequence of processes roughly corresponds to the ideas of decoherence theory; see below for 950 more detail.)
+At an even longer time scale the meter will completely thermalize and forget about its interaction with 951 the tested system.
+The authors of [177, 178] also consider a situation where the meter becomes unstable under the 952 influence of the thermal bath, since it now feels an inverted parabolic potential.
+Then the selection of the concrete 953 branch of instability can be driven by the interaction with the object.
+Since the initial state of such an unstable 954 oscillator is not properly metastable, one has to select a special regime where the spontaneous instability decay can 955 be neglected.
+956

-The quantum measurement model studied in [180] by Venugopalan is in many aspects similar to models investigated in [178, 179].
+The quantum measurement model studied in [179] by Venugopalan is in many aspects similar to models investigated in [177, 178].
 The author stresses relations of the studied model to ideas from the decoherence theory.

 Ref.
-[181] by the present authors investigates a model of quantum measurement where the macroscopic measurement apparatus is modeled as an ideal Bose gas, in which the amplitude of the condensate is taken as the pointer variable.
-The model is essentially based on the properties of irreversibility and of ergodicity breaking, which are inherent in the model apparatus.
-The measurement process takes place in two steps: First, the truncation of the state of the tested system takes place, this process is governed by the apparatus-system interaction.
-During the second step classical correlations are established between the apparatus and the tested system over the much longer time scale of equilibration of the apparatus.
-While the model allows to understand some basic features of the quantum measurement as a driven phase-transition, its dynamical treatment contains definite drawbacks.
-First, the Markov approximation for the apparatus-bath interaction, though correct for large times, is incorrectly employed for very short times, which greatly overestimates the truncation time.
-Another drawback is that the model is based on the phase transition in an ideal Bose gas.
-This transition is known to have certain pathological features (as compared to a more realistic phase-transition in a weakly interacting Bose gas).
-Though the authors believe that this fact would be repairable and does not influence the qualitative outcomes of the model, it is certainly desirable to have better models, where the phase transition scenario would be generic and robust.
-Such models will be considered in later chapters of this work.
+[180] by the present authors investigates a model of quantum measurement where the macroscopic measure-959 ment apparatus is modeled as an ideal Bose gas, in which the amplitude of the condensate is taken as the pointer 960 variable.
+The model is essentially based on the properties of irreversibility and of ergodicity breaking, which are 961 inherent in the model apparatus.
+The measurement process takes place in two steps: First, the truncation of the state 962 of the tested system takes place, this process is governed by the apparatus-system interaction.
+During the second step classical correlations are established between the apparatus and the tested system over the much longer time scale of 964 equilibration of the apparatus.
+While the model allows to understand some basic features of the quantum measurement 965 as a driven phase-transition, its dynamical treatment contains definite drawbacks.
+First, the Markov approximation 966 for the apparatus-bath interaction, though correct for large times, is incorrectly employed for very short times, which 967 greatly overestimates the truncation time.
+Another drawback is that the model is based on the phase transition in an 968